rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 are working by Testing thoroughly, we test each and every feature and check data flow and end to end features - this is how we do deep testing.
 This time we have more clarity on features

+3-4 Hours
+After finding a bug , because it might have introduced new bugs in old features, so we do deep and narrow testing.

 Sanity Testing is done for **stable** builds.

 Sanity testing is a subset of regression testing